|Light Rail Transit Association

-The November T&UT plus Light Rail Awards Special are now available on-line for members and can be accessed by logging into your account (or creating an account) on the LRTA shop at www.lrta.info/shop..
+The January T&UT plus the 2014 index are now available on-line for members and can be accessed by logging into your account (or creating an account) on the LRTA shop at www.lrta.info/shop..
 If when logged in you do not see the link to the on-line magazine then e-mail OLM@lrta.org with you membership number and details.

-Personal members, except those who pay by Direct Debit, will have received a yellow insert (with the November issue) with details of other societies and overseas agents along with a renewal form on the reverse of the address carrier for the November magazine.
+Personal members, except those who pay by Direct Debit, will have received a yellow insert (with the November issue) with details of other societies and overseas agents along with a renewal form on the reverse of the address carrier for the November, December and January magazines.

 Direct debit: Members who pay by Direct Debit have been sent a letter outlining the 2015 rates.
 There is no need to reply unless you wish to change any options otherwise renewal will be automatic.

 LRTA renewals, at home and abroad, can be made on-line through our shop.

 Do you want to reach the light rail & tramway market?

 Your ad should be in our magazine and/or on this web site!